As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 DSLR Cameras

-Loved by proffessional photographers and amateurs alike, DSLRs are the powerhouse of the photography world.
+Loved by professional photographers and amateurs alike, DSLRs are the powerhouse of the photography world.
+All DSLRs feature interchangeable lenses which makes them adaptable to pretty much any situation.

 Taking landscape photography?
 Wide-angle lens

-With hundreds of lenses available, there’s no situation you can be prepared for.
+With hundreds of lenses available, there’s no situation you can’t be prepared for.

-If you’re considering a DSLR, you should expect high Megapixel photos (more detailed photos quality), great ergonomics, adaptablility, and a robust build.
+If you’re considering a DSLR, you should expect high-megapixel photos (more detailed photo quality), great ergonomics, adaptability, and a robust build.

-Some of the higher end models models feature advanced weather sealing which IMHO is one of their best features.
-For example the camera I currently own, the 5DMKiV, has a metal alloy frame as well as weather sealing all throughout the body.
-This is a feature you can expect the high end lenses to have as well.
+Some of the higher-end models feature advanced weather sealing which IMHO is one of their best features.
+For example, the camera I used to own, the 5DMKiV, has a metal alloy frame as well as weather sealing all throughout the body.
+This is a feature you can expect the high-end lenses to have as well.

-Imagine your whistle stop tour of Japan starts on the sandy beaches of Okinawa, then the tightly packed streets of tokyo, followed by the snowy mountains of Hokkaido.
+Imagine your whistle-stop tour of Japan starts on the sandy beaches of Okinawa, then the tightly packed streets of Tokyo, followed by the snowy landscape of Sapporo.

-There’s a lot of elements fighting against your camera on a day to day basis and that’s especially true for travel photography.
+There are a lot of elements fighting against your camera on a day-to-day basis and that’s especially true for travel photography.

 Mirrorless Cameras